 Leased and multi-location assets are valued using the PVF schedules mentioned above.
 If the asset to be valued in this category is a vehicle, then NADA or Blue Book published book values may be used in lieu of the PVF schedule.
-An appraiser uses PVF schedules or published guides when the vendor does not list cost of assets.
+An appraiser using PVF schedules or published guides values assets where cost is not listed by the vendor.